Win-C/Win-C/README.md

 I'm a full-stack software engineer with an interest in cybersecurity 🕵🏻‍♀️.
 I like to build 🏗 and bring ideas 💡 to life.

-I'm looking for new opportunities so reach out if you want to connect and want to collaborate!
+I'm looking for new opportunities so reach out if you want to connect or collaborate!

 ### Knowledge & Skills
 ----